padentomasello/parallel_ray_tracing/README.md

 raytracer-SSE-AABB
 ==================

 This project was completed for Engineering Parallel Software or CS194 at UC Berkeley.
 Our project was to optimize a serial version of parallel ray tracing.
-To render the stanford dragon run the command
+To render the stanford dragon, first make the program by running make and then run the command

 ./scene demo/dragon_test.test -screen